BluNite/serverless_blu_glitch/README.md

 ```
 Purpose:
 protecting data from being viewed in the browser/front-end,
-and for making api calls on the back-end.
+and making api calls on the back-end.
 Private API keys should always remain
 hidden.
-A great oppertunity to use Node-Fetch which is fairly new.
+A great opportunity to use Node-Fetch which is fairly new.
 This app can also be used for other projects by creating additional routes with Express.

 ```

-## Tecnologies Used
+## Technologies Used

 ```
 - Express